 The most solemn time of the whole Christian year is from noon to 3:00 PM on Good Friday since that was the time of the Lord’s agony on the cross according to the Gospel of John.
 During this time, we should strive to honor the death of the Lord in the most personal and heartfelt way possible.

-3. In Jesus' time, the way to refer to a Psalm was not by its number but by it's first line.
-Jesus' cry from the cross, "My God, my God, why have you forsaken me," is the first line of Ps.
-22. Read the entire Psalm slowly as if the whole thing were Jesus' prayer from the cross.
+- In Jesus’ time, the way to refer to a Psalm was not by its number but by it’s first line.
+Jesus’ cry from the cross, “My God, my God, why have you forsaken me,” is the first line of Psalm 22.
+Read the entire Psalm slowly as if the whole thing were Jesus’ prayer from the cross.

-5. Read the selections from Melito and Ephrem found as a pdf download in the Holy Week/Triduum Library of www.dritaly.com.
-Use the thanksgiving prayer on the same sheet to help you express gratitude for what the Lord did for us through his suffering and death.
+- Read the selections from Melito and Ephrem found in the Holy Week Library of www.crossroadsinitative.com.
+Use the thanksgiving prayer on the same page to help you express gratitude for what the Lord did for us through his suffering and death.

 Today is a day of waiting, a day of silence.
 Most Christian churches allow no celebrations on this day, including burials, weddings, Eucharist or Lord’s Supper, etc. In some churches, communion is only offered to those in imminent danger of death!
 All this is a tremendous reminder of salvation by grace working through faith (waiting).
 Our Christian life is completely dependent upon the Lord’s resurrection, but there is absolutely nothing we can do to make this happen.
 So we wait and meditate on the statement of the Apostles Creed: “He descended into hell.”

-3. Read the amazing Holy Saturday homily preserved from the days of the early church as found in the Lent-Holy Week library of www.dritaly.com
+- Read the amazing Holy Saturday homily preserved from the days of the early church as found in the Holy Week library of www.crossroadsinitiative.com.

 The Resurrection of the Lord is too great of an event to celebrate for only one day!
 Following the Jewish practice of celebrating the Passover for eight days (an “octave”), the early Church celebrated Easter in high gear for an entire week.
 One great way for us to continue this tradition is to read a different resurrection Scripture each day of Easter week and attend the Eucharist daily, or at least on as many days during the Easter octave as we can.